Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

 ## Summary

 PeopleLens is an early-stage startup building AI coaching tools for sales organizations.
-I joined for a 60-day remote internship as a technical GTM intern, reporting directly to the CEO.
-The company was small enough that there was no engineering team behind me and no existing automation to inherit, which meant that whatever I proposed, I also had to build.
+I joined for a 60-day remote internship as a technical GTM intern.

 The company goal was straightforward to state and hard to achieve.
-The CEO was personally writing every piece of outbound LinkedIn and email outreach to sales leaders and executives.
+The sales team was manually writing every piece of outbound LinkedIn and email outreach to sales leaders and executives.
 This capped output at roughly 35 messages per week, and the team wanted to reach 100.
 My assignment was to find a way to get there without the messages getting worse.

 My personal goal was different.
 I came into this internship from a computational linguistics background, where the work usually stops at a model that performs well on a held-out set.
 I wanted to find out what happens after that, when a language system has to live inside somebody else's daily workflow, be maintained by people who do not write code, and survive contact with a stakeholder who judges it by whether it feels right rather than by any metric I could compute.
 I learned more from the ways that went badly than from the parts that worked.